LEDOM: Reverse Language Model: Details of Reverse Reward

 \subsection{Training Data}

-Our pre-training corpus, $\mathcal{D}$, totals 435B tokens, comprising three components: (1) $\mathcal{D}_{\text{General}}$: 284B tokens from DCLM~\citep{li2024datacomplmsearchgenerationtraining}, a deduplicated and domain-balanced general text dataset.
-(2) $\mathcal{D}_{\text{Math}}$: 102B tokens to enhance numerical and formal logic reasoning.
-(3) $\mathcal{D}_{\text{Code}}$: 48B tokens from MAP-Neo~\citep{zhang2024mapneohighlycapabletransparent} for improved structural reasoning.
-Detailed token statistics for each category are provided in Appendix~\ref{subsec:data}.
+Our pre-training corpus $\mathcal{D}$ totals 435B tokens, comprising three components: (1) $\mathcal{D}_{\text{General}}$: 284B tokens from DCLM~\citep{li2024datacomplmsearchgenerationtraining}, a deduplicated and domain-balanced general text dataset; (2) $\mathcal{D}_{\text{Math}}$: 102B tokens to enhance numerical and formal logic reasoning; and (3) $\mathcal{D}_{\text{Code}}$: 48B tokens from MAP-Neo~\citep{zhang2024mapneohighlycapabletransparent} for improved structural reasoning.
+Detailed statistics and descriptions are provided in Appendix~\ref{subsec:data}.